top of page

 He turned toward the main house and stopped.

-Up on the third-floor landing, behind the long window of the west corridor, a figure moved slow, pale, barefoot.
+Up on the first-floor landing, behind the long window of the west corridor, a figure moved slow, pale, barefoot.

 The Señora.